 There’s Some Really ‘Classically English’ Place Names

-I climbed up to Victoria Peak and walked past Bristol Street.
+I climbed up to Victoria Peak, which is one of the top things to do in Hong Kong, and walked past Bristol Street.
 Ex-imperialism is very evident in Hong Kong, shown by the anglicised names everywhere.
 Walking around Hong Kong, I felt a little angry at my ancestors – seriously, why did Britian have to overtake everywhere? – but I actually met some Hongkongese people who said that they missed it being a British territory!
 I guess it’s one of those things that you can only experience when you’re there.
 By contrast, in China I often struggled to get a menu in English let alone take a walk around Pound Lane!

 People Wait in Line for Buses